-Touch Of Class Jacob's Ladder has masses of beautiful spikes of lightly-scented sky blue star-shaped flowers with white anthers rising above the foliage from mid spring to early summer, which emerge from distinctive shell pink flower buds, and which are most effective when planted in groupings.
+Common Jacob's Ladder has masses of beautiful spikes of blue flowers rising above the foliage from mid spring to mid summer, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
-Its attractive ferny pinnately compound leaves remain green in color with distinctive white edges throughout the season.
+Its ferny pinnately compound leaves remain green in color throughout the season.